 The Obama Administration’s policy of “rebalancing” to the Asia-Pacific appears to be a nascent attempt to contain China.
 It would behoove US policymakers to recognise a key distinction between Washington’s current proto-containment of China and its successful containment of the Soviet Union during the Cold War.

 Pakistan is less than a month away from one of its most narrowly contested general elections, scheduled for May 11, 2013.
 It’s the election fever which should have gripped a country on the eve of elections, but somehow out of the blue all gossips and rumors have been overcome by the unprecedented arrest and trial of former General/ President/ Dictator, Pervez Musharaf (PM).

 by Dean Henderson (Excerpted from Chapter 6: The Bank of Crooks & Criminals International: Big Oil & Their Bankers…) The Black Network The Bank of Credit & Commerce International’s (BCCI) most notorious acts were hatched out of its Karachi branch, where the bank’s Black Network (BN) operated.
-BN was a global intelligence […]
+BN was a global intelligence and enforcement […]

 Going through the political history of Pakistan, one is constrained to learn that till 1956, Pakistan was without a constitution and it banked upon Government of India Act 1935 as an interim instrument to govern the country.

 India has a long history of aggressions against Pakistan since its inception in August 1947.
 Soon after partition, India burdened Pakistan with plethora of unsettling problems and then forced a war on newly born Pakistan in October 1947 by making illegal intrusion in princely state of Kashmir that was to become part of Pakistan in accordance with the aspirations of Kashmiris and laws framed for princely states by outgoing British rulers.